arianaaimani/The-Online-UI-UX-Major/README.md

 ## Crash Courses: UX
 [UX Crash Course 31 Fundamentals] (http://thehipperelement.com/post/75476711614/ux-crash-course-31-fundamentals)

-The author made their New Years Resolution public by publishing 31 lessons on UX in the month of January.
-The month long crash course has topics ranging from what UX is all the way to A/B testing.

 [Hack Design's Intro to User Experience] (https://hackdesign.org/lessons/9)

 ## UX/UI Courses
 [User Interface Design and Implementation from MIT's Robert Miller]